I’m behind on my reading and working with this challenge but I’m still going at it. At a much slower pace but I’m still going.

 The Right to Write Project comes from the book with the same name by Julia Cameron.

 Here you have a few links to websites where you can get this book if you’re interested.

 Amazon.com ~ Amazon.co.uk ~ BookDepository ~ iTunes ~ Barnes & Noble

-Other writers/readers that are doing this project, and you can find some updates about, are:
+Other writers/readers that are doing this project, and you can find some updates are:

 Burgess Taylor – The Writer Burgess Taylor – Youtube Channel